Albro3459/ClipboardHistory/README.md

 * cmd + shift + v for paste without formatting anywhere on your computer!

 * the open button next to files and folders opens the file or folder

+### Installation Guide:

+* download the zip from [Google Drive link](https://drive.google.com/drive/folders/1m8X2TRyfuec3BwHg0ln5yIVTkW53AYCk?usp=sharing)

+* unzip it

+* move it to the applications folder

+* open it and you will get a pop up saying Apple can't open it because its from an unidentified developer and it can't be scanned for viruses

+* click ok

+* open settings > privacy & security, then scroll down to security and allow the app to open

+* pretty much done, unless you want to use paste without formatting (cmd + shift + v)

+    * then in settings >  privacy & security > accessibility, flip the switch next to the clipboard history app

+        * if it hasn't shown up yet, then when the app is running, copy something and paste using (cmd + shift + v) and you should get a popup saying you need to allow it in accessibility

 <!-- <br />